Sum 41: 1998–2000: Half Hour of Power

 In 1998, the band recorded a demo tape on compact cassette which they sent to record companies in the hope of getting a recording contract.

 From 1999 to 2000, the band recorded several new songs.
 The Introduction to Destruction and later the Cross The T's and Gouge Your I's DVDs both contain the self-recorded footage, which show the band performing a dance to "Makes No Difference" in front of a theatre.

 After signing with Island Records in 1999, Sum 41's first EP, Half Hour of Power, was released on June 27, 2000.
 The first single released by the band was "Makes No Difference", which had two different music videos.
-The first video was put together using the video clips sent to the record label, and the second showed the band performing at a house party.
+The first video was put together using the video clips sent to the major label, and the second showed the band performing at a house party.
 The album was certified platinum in Canada.

 2001–2003: All Killer No Filler and Does This Look Infected?

 Sum 41's first full-length album, All Killer No Filler, was released on May 8, 2001.
 The album was very successful; it was certified platinum by the Recording Industry Association of America in August 2001.
 "Fat Lip", the album's first single, achieved significant chart and commercial success; it topped the US Billboard Modern Rock Tracks chart as well as many other charts around the world.
 The song remains the band's most successful to date.
 After "Fat Lip", two more singles were released from the album: "In Too Deep" and "Motivation".
 "In Too Deep" peaked at number 10 on the Modern Rock Tracks chart, while "Motivation" peaked at number 24 on the same chart.
 The album peaked at number 13 on the Billboard 200 chart and at number nine on the Top Canadian Albums chart.
 The album was a commercial success, and was certified Platinum in the United States, UK, and triple platinum in Canada The album's name was taken from the initial reaction from Joe Mcgrath, an engineer working in the studio.

 The band spent much of 2001 touring; the group played over 300 concerts that year before returning to the studio to record another album.
 The band took part in the 2001 Vans Warped Tour and the Campus Invasion Tour.
 In April 2002, the band went on a month long tour called the Sum Like it Loud Tour.
-In October 2002, the band went on a month long tour called the Sum on Your Face Tour.